learn-co-curriculum/dsc-derivatives-of-non-linear-functions/README.md

 ## Calculating speed at second two
 Now if we want to see how quickly our track star at the 2nd second as opposed to some other second, what would we do?
-Well even if we knew nothing about derivatives, we would likely get a stop watch and at second 2 would use it to calculate the speed.
+Well even if we knew nothing about derivatives, we would likely get a stopwatch and at second 2 would use it to calculate the speed.
 Let's say that we start our stopwatch at second 2 and stop our stopwatch one second later.

 ```python